-- Find the perfect unbaked pie crust recipe right HERE but to save on time, you can find delicious ready-to-bake pie crusts in the freezer section of your grocery store.
+- Homemade pie crust.
+Find the perfect unbaked pie crust recipe for homemade pie crust to save on time, you can find delicious ready-to-bake pie crusts in the freezer section of your grocery store.

-- I topped this tropical pie with homemade whipped cream.
-Make basic whipped topping with heavy cream, sugar and add a little almond extract with an electric mixer.
-It really complements the tropical flavors of the pie.
+- Toppings.
+I topped this tropical pie with homemade whipped cream.
+Make basic whipped topping with heavy cream, and sugar and add a little almond extract with an electric mixer.
+It complements the tropical flavors of the pie.

-- For added flavor, sprinkle toasted coconut to the top of the pie.
-To get perfectly toasted coconut, just spread a thin layer of coconut on a cookie sheet and roast in the oven at 325 degrees for about 5-10 minutes.
-The golden color really pops on top of a dollop of whipped cream.
+- Coconut.
+For added flavor, sprinkle toasted coconut on the top of the pie.
+To get perfectly toasted coconut, spread a thin layer of coconut on a cookie sheet and roast in the oven at 325 degrees for about 5-10 minutes.
+The golden color pops on top of a dollop of whipped cream.

-- Store pie in the refrigerator for up to a week.
-Do not freeze this pie.
+- Storing.
+Store the pie in the refrigerator for up to a week.